shield-h2020/store/docs/vnsf/packaging.md

 | Field | Purpose |
 |-|-
 | manifest:vnsf | Defines a SHIELD vNSF package
+| schema_version | Identifies the version of the manifest descriptor schema that is used to describe the shield package.
 | type | The type of VNF the manifest describes.
 Allowed values: `OSM`
 | package | VNF file name within the SHIELD package.
 This file name, contents and format is Orchestrator specific.
 This manifest only identifies the file which holds the VNF package
 | hash | The message digest for the VNF package mentioned in the package field